dlt-hub/vibe-hub/seven_shifts/seven_shifts-docs.md

     pip install -r requirements.txt
     ```

-### 2. 🤠 **Start vibe-coding**
+2. 🤠 **Start vibe-coding**

     Here’s a nice prompt for you to start:

     ```prompt
-    Please generate a REST API Source for 7shifts API, as specified in @seven_shifts-docs.yaml Start with 2 endpoints that look the most important and skip incremental loading for now.
+    Please generate a REST API Source for 7shifts API, as specified in @seven_shifts-docs.yaml Start with endpoints "time_off" and "time_punches" and skip incremental loading for now.
     Place the code in seven_shifts_pipeline.py and name the pipeline seven_shifts_pipeline.
     If the file exists, use it as a starting point.
     Do not add or modify any other files.